Members

 World Vision Switzerland is a child-focused, legally autonomous and independent Swiss Foundation.
 As member of the global World Vision Network with large experience in advocacy, development cooperation and emergency aid we closely cooperate with local and international partners.
 Thanks to our global presence and ties to local communities we can provide immediate and efficient emergency aid and disaster relief.
 We also promote risk-informed, long-term development and apply proven project models such as Community-based Disaster Risk Management, Comprehensive School Safety, Farmer-managed natural Regeneration (FMNR) and Conservation Agriculture.

-Christoffel Blindenmission (CBM) is an international Christian development organization committed to improving the quality of life of persons with disabilities in the poorest countries of the world.
-CBM, together with its local partners, implements DRR projects in disaster-prone countries in Africa and East Asia and advocates for disability inclusive DRR in international development policy.
+CBM is an international Christian development organisation active in the world’s poorest regions to support people with disabilities and prevent avoidable disabilities.
+We are committed to an inclusive society in which no-one is left behind.
+CBM, together with its local partners, implements DRR projects in disaster-prone countries in Africa and Asia and advocates for disability inclusive DRR in international development policy.

-Vivamos Mejor is a Swiss foundation engaged in long-term international cooperation in Latin America.
+Vivamos is a Swiss foundation engaged in long-term international cooperation in Latin America and since 2024 also in Africa.
 In case of natural disasters in our project regions, humanitarian aid is also provided.
 Vivamos works with two thematic programmes in the fields of water and preschool and professional education.
-Within the water programme, DRR and Climate Change Adaptation are key topics, which are addressed through integrated watershed management, rainwater-harvesting and climate resilient agricultural practices.
+Within the water and food programme, DRR and Climate Change Adaptation are key topics, which are addressed through integrated watershed management, sustainable management of natural resources and climate resilient agricultural practices.

 SWISSAID is active in international development cooperation, committed to improving the living conditions and future opportunities of peasants and rural populations in nine countries in Asia, Africa and Latin America.
 Investing in disaster risk reduction and climate change adaptation on the ground is essential in this endeavor.
 SWISSAID builds on agroecology and gender equality as key entry points, strengthening the communities’ own social, ecological and economic resources to be able to deal with the fundamental changes.
 Supporting the resilience of rural populations is also at the heart of the SUFOSEC alliance established in 2020, of which SWISSAID is a founding member.